Berta-G/CV/README.md

 -------------
 #### Isban UK May 2007 - Dec 2013:
 ###### From Developer to Technical Business Analyst - Midlde management
-Involved mainly in I've been involved mainly in Migration and Integration projects, starting as a Developer (Mainframe technologies: Cobol, JCL, SQL, CICS) and leaving in a Midle-management position.
+Involved mainly in I've been involved mainly in Migration and Integration projects, starting as a Developer (Mainframe technologies: Cobol, JCL, SQL, CICS) and leaving in a Middle-management position.